-The second beat or second minim of the counterpoint in each measure may also be consonant; but it may also be dissonant, that x These examples have been written on one staff only, merely to economize space.

-is to say, it may sound an interval of a second, a fourth or a seventh with the theme, of which each note is held over this second beat of the measure.
+The second beat or second minim of the counterpoint in each measure may also be consonant; but it may also be dissonant, that is to say, it may sound an interval of a second, a fourth or a seventh with the theme, of which each note is held over this second beat of the measure.
 Nevertheless, the harmonic intervals of diminished fifth or augmented fourth must be religiously avoided because, in most cases, their use would result in harmonies quite unsuitable to Plainsong modality.